smurthys/smurthys.github.io/engagement/logistics.md

 suffices if lemon juice, etc. is a problem.

-**Internet:** I generally bring my own computer and phone, and I will need wireless Internet connection for both devices throughout my stay.
+**Internet:** I generally bring my own computer and phone, and I will need wireless Internet connection for both devices during the visit.

 **Peripherals:** I like the following peripherals if I make a presentation (which I almost always do on visits):